clvarley/logger/README.md

 # Simple Logger
 ## About

-A collection of very simple logging utilities that I sometime use during development of personal projects.
+A collection of very simple logging utilities that I sometimes use during development of personal projects.
 All the classes here implement the `LoggerInterface`, allowing you to build against the interface and not the concrete implementation.

 If done correctly, this makes it easier for you to swap the type of logger you are using without having to refactor your entire codebase.

 ## Log Types